iMi-digital/laravel-request-logger/README.md

 * cookies
 * agent

-It is possible to exclude certain private fields through configuration (contributed by [@AgelxNash](https://github.com/AgelxNash))
+It is possible to exclude certain private fields through configuration (contributed by [@AgelxNash](https://github.com/AgelxNash)).
+**By default, all session cookies and xsrf tokens are excluded from being logged.**

 Installation
 ------------